search ]

 Add a Dark Mode Toggle to Your Website with localStorage

-Create Relevant CSS Files
+Create the CSS Files

 <link id="themeCssLink" rel="stylesheet" type="text/css" href="/path-to/light-theme.css"/>

-Create the Dark Mode Toggle Button
+Create the Toggle Button

 <button id="toggleButton">Change Contrast</button>